smirfolio/MCP-tasksforge/workflow/prompt_implement_user_stories.md

 "I'm following your instructions for implementing user stories.
 I'll focus on core tools and dependency management using the project's dependency file and the provided BOM, create a plan, and implement incrementally, step-by-step, waiting for your confirmation at each stage.
 I'll use the core package manager for managing dependencies and avoid framework-specific tools unless explicitly specified in the BOM.
 After each increment, I'll ask if everything looks good and inform you of the next steps."

-### Phase 3: Persisting Progress
+### Phase 4: Persisting Progress and Halting
-1. After a user story is fully implemented and you have generated your final summary (starting with "Task Completed..."), you **MUST** persist this summary.
+1. After a user story is fully implemented and you have generated your "Task Completed" summary, you **MUST** persist it.
-2. To do this, you will call the `log_task_completion` tool provided by the server.
+2. Call the `log_task_completion` tool with one argument:
-3. The tool requires two arguments:
-    *   `project_id`: The ID of the current project.
-    *   `completion_report`: The full markdown text of your "Task Completed" summary.
+    *   `completion_report`: The full markdown text of your summary.
-4. After successfully calling the tool, inform the user that the progress has been logged.
-For example: "User Story #3 is complete, and the progress has been logged.
-What should we work on next?"
+3. After a successful call, confirm to the user: "User Story #X is complete, and progress has been logged to `workflow/.mcp_history.md`."
+4.  **Then, you MUST STOP.
+Await the user's command.**